-Firefighter Tolley died battling blaze caused by incense, FDNY says
+Firefighter William Tolley's funeral plans announced ahead of Queens bunting ceremony - amNewYork

 “Compounding the tragic loss of firefighter Tolley’s life is that the fire he responded to and fought bravely could have been prevented,” Nigro said in a statement posted to the department’s Facebook page.

-A wake will be held at Chapey and Sons Funeral Home in Bethpage on Tuesday, April 25, from 7 p.m. to 9 p.m. and again the following day from 2 to 4 p.m. and 7 to 9 p.m., the FDNY said.
+A wake will be held at Chapey and Sons Funeral Home in Bethpage on Tuesday, April 25, from 7 to 9 p.m. and again on Wednesday, April 26, from 2 to 4 p.m. and 7 to 9 p.m., the FDNY said.

-Tolley's funeral Mass will take place on Thursday at St. Martin of Tours in Bethpage on Thursday at 11 a.m.
+Tolley’s funeral Mass will be celebrated April 27 at St. Martin of Tours in Bethpage at 11 a.m.

-Two foundations have since come forward to offer financial support for Tolley's family.
+Until the firefighter’s wake and funeral are complete, Long said, the duties of about 60 firefighters and supervisors assigned to Tolley’s company will be covered by surrounding firehouses in the battalion.
+During that time, the firefighters will support Tolley’s family and prepare for his funeral.

+The Tunnel to Towers Foundation announced April 24 that it would pay off the mortgage of the Tolley family’s home.

-The New York Police and Fire Widows' and Children's Benefit Fund, also known as Answer the Call, is donating $25,000 to Tolley's family.
+The New York Police and Fire Widows’ and Children’s Benefit Fund, also known as Answer the Call, announced April 21 it was donating $25,000 to Tolley’s family.
 His widow will also receive an annual stipend for the rest of her life, the organization said.

 “Men and women of our police and fire departments, like William Tolley, put their lives on the line each day to keep us safe and it is our responsibility to help ensure their families have the support they need when tragedy occurs,” said Answer the Call board chairman Stephen Dannhauser.
 “As New Yorkers ourselves, we vow to honor Tolley and support his family from this day forward.”

-The FDNY Foundation has also begun accepting donations for the newly founded Firefighter William Tolley’s Children’s Educational Fund.
+The FDNY Foundation has also begun accepting donations for the newly created Firefighter William Tolley’s Children’s Educational Fund.

-The fire department is launching two simultaneous investigations into the incident — one, by the marshal, into the fire itself, and another by the FDNY’s Safety Command, which probes all line-of-duty deaths and serious injuries of firefighters, according to FDNY spokesman Jim Long.

-Investigators will focus on whether there was any mechanical failure on the ladder that was stretching up to the roof during the fire.

-Officials said his death had nothing to do with the relatively minor blaze he and about 100 other firefighters had come to help extinguish.

-Tolley worked on the roof Thursday as the outside ventilation firefighter, FDNY Commissioner Daniel Nigro said, an assignment that entails freeing hot gas and smoke churned up by a fire below so people above the flames can escape.

-Members of the FDNY saluted Tolley Thursday night as his coffin, covered by an American flag, was carried out of the hospital.
+On Thursday night, April 20, members of the FDNY saluted Tolley as his coffin, covered by an American flag, was carried out of the hospital.

-Back at Tolley's fire company, Ladder 135, in Ridgewood, a memorial was growing as people placed flowers and candles outside.
-Tolley, of Long Island, will be honored there later on Friday at a bunting ceremony, the FDNY said.
+Back at Tolley’s fire company, Ladder 135, in Ridgewood, a memorial was growing as people placed flowers and candles outside the firehouse.
+Tolley, of Bethpage, Long Island, was honored there at a bunting ceremony.

-Kate Sullivan, 37, who owns the bar next to the firehouse, K & A Bar, where Tolley and others from the company dropped by, were shocked by news of his death.
+Kate Sullivan, 37, who owns the bar next to the firehouse, K&A Bar, where Tolley and others from the company dropped by, were shocked by news of his death.

 “You don’t want to believe it,” she said.
 “He has a little girl he loves to pieces.”

-She recalled that Tolley and the other firefighters were often lending her an extra hand.
+She recalled that Tolley and the other firefighters were often ready to lend her a hand.

 “Those guys were shoveling my snow for me,” she said.
 “They gave me Easter dinner on Sunday.”